 - The model of case management that ensures there is no conflict of interest between the case manager and the individuals he/she serves, including that case managers are not personally benefiting from the advice they are giving.
-This is an aspect of the BIP.
+This is an aspect of the Balancing Incentive Program.

 CIL – Center for Independent Living

 - CILs are non-profit, non-residential, advocacy and service organizations governed and operated by people with disabilities.

 CMHC – Community Mental Health Center